AlexVdberg/samples-nrf/readme.md

 ```

 # coc.nvim setup for nrf connect sdk
+I use `vim` as my primary editor.
+The `coc.nvim` plugin and `coc-clangd`
+extension work nicely with the nrf connect sdk with a couple of minor tweaks.

+Clangd does have a `--query-driver` option that would allow it to extract the
+include paths from the gnuarmemb compiler.
+I haven't noticed a need to do this
+yet and the coc-clangd plugin doesn't have an obvious way to do this.

 ## Remove unrecognised compiler flag
 To get code completion for nrf connect projects, I had to configure clangd